 It is recognised that effective teaching and learning involves class, group and individual verbal feedback throughout each lesson and that this is vital.
 It is also the most effective when it occurs during or as soon as possible after a piece of work is completed.
-Consequently verbal feedback is a vital and valuable tool.
+Consequently, verbal feedback is a vital and valuable tool.

-Therefore verbal feedback on the children's work:
+Verbal feedback on the children's work should be:

-- Should be immediate as possible
+- As immediate as possible

-- Should praise success
+- Celebrating success

 - Motivating

 - Specific, differentiated, focussed and constructive

-- Should encourage self analysis
+- Encouraging self analysis

-- Be a two way process
+- A two way process

-- Be inclusive depending on children's needs and developmental stage

-- Encourage children to build on their own learning